njaremko/Project-Oxford-Elixir/README.md

 This project requires poison, and httpoison

 ## Install
-Copy the three files in lib/ into your lib/
+1. Copy the three files in lib/ into your lib/
+2. Change the API key in http_spell_check

 ## Usage
 ```